 Next week I plan to have a quick tip for each day for how we try to save money here and there -- baby steps, if you will.
 I hope you'll join me!
 And if you want a few right now, you can check out my video about 5 Easy Ways to Save Money!

 SAHM: Money Matters

 SAHM: Budget + Sacrifice

 Like what you just read?
 Browse more of our posts + recipes on Pinterest.
-Chat with us on Twitter or Facebook.
+You can subscribe to the feed of these posts, chat with us on Twitter or Facebook.
 And you can always email us with your questions and comments.